gtselani/e-Schedule/README.md

 It was developed for educational purposes.

-Curriculum is a website (Greek Version) that shows the curriculum of an educational institute.
+e-Schedule is a website (Greek Version) that shows the schedule of an educational institute.
 It also includes announcements from the institute or the teachers about their subjects.

 Used technologies: HTML,CSS,Javascript,JavaEE 8(JSP pages), MySQL Database